- This event has passed.

 WILDLIFE CHARITIES – QR codes in the artists’ windows link to wildlife conservation charities, including the Bath-based Rainforest Concern and the Wiltshire Wildlife Trust and over 30 local businesses featured a nature themed display in their windows, including tree saplings donated by the Trowbridge Chamber of Commerce for planting later in the year.

-COMPETITION – A fun weekly competition for the eagle-eyed on the trail included spotting Tomas the toucan, who landed in a different town centre window on the trail each week.
+COMPETITION – (Now finished) A fun weekly competition for the eagle-eyed on the trail included spotting Tomas the toucan, who landed in a different town centre window on the trail each week.
 The first to post a photo of him with the hashtag #trowbridgearttrail with his new location won an animal-themed chocolate goodie bag, kindly provided by ASDA Trowbridge.

 TROWBRIDGE MUSEUM – While you are in Trowbridge, make sure you pay a visit to Trowbridge Museum, which recently re-opened after a £2.3 million refurbishment.
 Set in a restored mill building, the museum charts the fascinating history of Trowbridge from Saxon times to its fame as a global centre for the woollen cloth industry.